Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 Brachycephalic dogs represent a unique category in anesthesia.
 The constrictions in their upper airway (narrow nostrils, elongated soft palate, and potentially laryngeal collapse) make them susceptible to stress, oxygen deprivation, and recovery difficulties.
 Professional teamwork and structured protocols reduce these risks: conservative, well-controlled premedication; consistent preoxygenation; prompt, safe intubation with prepared emergency plans; close monitoring of circulation, respiration, and temperature; delayed, controlled extubation only when protective reflexes are reliably established; a calm environment; and, if necessary, microdoses of sedatives in the recovery room to avoid stress spikes.

 International, peer-reviewed reviews and guidelines highlight that most complications occur during the recovery phase – this is precisely when the extra hour of monitoring is worthwhile.
-General AAHA recommendations on anesthesia and monitoring also help to structure planning and execution.
-For owners, this means: Don't hesitate to ask about your practice's anesthesia protocol – a plan tailored to BOAS is standard practice for Pugs .
+General AAHA recommendations on anesthesia and monitoring also help to structure the planning and execution.
+For owners, this means: Don't hesitate to ask about your veterinary practice's anesthesia protocol – a plan tailored to BOAS is standard practice for Pugs.
+Today's Veterinary Practice+2Today's Veterinary Practice+2

 3) Medial canthoplasty or nasal fold resection in pugs – which is better?

-Recent articles even describe simplified techniques that reduce the need for a separate nasal fold resection.
-Conversely, there are pugs with very prominent nasal folds where nasal fold resection alone effectively resolves the problem.
-Therefore, during consultations and examinations, I first check which structures are actually touching the cornea.
-British specialist information websites for owners point out that if the fold is touching the cornea, its reduction/removal can be part of the treatment; university clinics explain the role of canthoplasty.
-Ultimately, what matters is the tailored combination, not the name of the technique. thekennelclub.org.uk+2rvc.ac.uk+2
+More recent articles even describe simplified techniques that reduce the need for a separate wrinkle resection.
+Conversely, there are pugs with very prominent nasal folds where the Nasal fold resection in pugs alone effectively solves the problem.
+Therefore, during consultation and examination, I first determine which structures are actually touching the cornea.
+British specialist information websites for owners point out that if the crease is touching the cornea, its reduction or removal can be part of the treatment; university clinics explain the role of canthoplasty.
+Ultimately, what matters is the tailored combination of approaches, not the name of the technique. thekennelclub.org.uk+2rvc.ac.uk+2

 4) What complications can occur and how frequent are they?

-during nasal fold resection in pugs are generally rare and usually mild: hematoma, temporary swelling, wound infection, irritation from licking (which is why an Elizabethan collar is mandatory).
+At the Nasal fold resection in pugs Surgical complications are generally rare and usually mild: hematoma, temporary swelling, wound infection, irritation from licking (which is why a neck collar is mandatory).
 In isolated cases, the scar may be cosmetically noticeable; with precise suturing techniques, the risk is low.
-The more important aspect is the anesthesia: Brachycephalic patients are demonstrably more frequently affected by anesthesia-related events – especially dyspnea during recovery.
-This is precisely where modern anesthesia concepts come into play: delayed extubation, oxygen administration, prepared re-intubation equipment, temperature and CO₂ monitoring, and close postoperative monitoring with quiet positioning.
+The more important aspect is anesthesia: Brachycephalic patients are demonstrably more frequently affected by anesthesia-related events – especially dyspnea during recovery.
+This is precisely where modern anesthesia concepts come into play: delayed extubation, oxygen administration, pre-prepared re-intubation equipment, temperature and CO₂ monitoring, and close postoperative monitoring with quiet positioning.

 5) What does post-operative care look like and what can I contribute myself?

-After nasal fold resection on a pug, I plan a clear and simple aftercare regimen: a neck collar until suture removal (usually day 10–12), short-term pain management, possibly a local antibiotic, and an anti-inflammatory eye drop routine for 1–2 weeks.
-The wound should remain dry; gentle cooling during the first 24–48 hours reduces swelling.
+After Nasal fold resection in pugs I plan a clear, simple aftercare regimen: a neck collar until suture removal (usually day 10–12), short-term pain management, possibly a local antibiotic, and an anti-inflammatory eye drop routine for 1–2 weeks.
+The wound should remain dry; gentle cooling during the first 24–48 hours will reduce swelling.
 I schedule follow-up appointments early (days 3–5) and again for suture removal.
 Owners should watch for redness, increased discharge, excessive rubbing, or an unpleasant odor – please report any of these immediately.
 I also recommend maintaining your general wrinkle care routine.

 Clean regularly but gently and dry thoroughly to prevent the formation of warm, moist environments that can harbor germs.
 British veterinary guides explain that bacteria and yeast can easily proliferate in skin folds; good hygiene reduces the risk of relapse.
 For pugs with BOAS, it's also beneficial to work on weight management in the long term and avoid heat; any relief from breathing reduces stress during anesthesia and daily life.
 And: If you're unsure whether the cornea is truly free of contact, schedule an eye exam as soon as possible – the earlier irritative changes are detected, the easier they are to treat.
 PDSA